mopedjs/moped/packages/rule-ts/README.md

 #### Options.disableSourceMaps

 If you are building a very large application, generating source maps may become too slow, and might not be worth it.
 You can use this option to disable source maps.
 You can alternatively set the `GENERATE_SOURCEMAP` environment variable to `false` (this option is for compatibility with create-react-app).

+#### Options.workers

+If you have a very large number of modules, and a computer with many cores, you can pass a number of workers to make typescript compilation multi-threaded.
+This is not enabled by default, because it has a very big overhead.
+When I've experimented with this, it's usually been faster to leave it turned off.

+N.B.
+If you enable workers, it is still only used in development.
+Also, workers prevent this module from reporting syntax errors, so you will need to use `new ForkTsCheckerWebpackPlugin({ checkSyntacticErrors: true })` instead of `new ForkTsCheckerWebpackPlugin()` if using `ForkTsCheckerWebpackPlugin`.

 ## Licence